garret1317/yt-dlp-rajiko/README.md

     documentation](https://github.com/yt-dlp/yt-dlp#installing-plugins).

 You'll have to create those folders if they don't already exist.
+There is no need to unzip the plugin bundle.

 More information about yt-dlp plugins is available from [yt-dlp's documentation](https://github.com/yt-dlp/yt-dlp#plugins).